dcrespo3d/zx-spectrum-snake/README.md

 Game features:
 --------------

-* Fast, responsive snake movement using WASD keys
+* Fast, responsive and precise snake movement using WASD keys
-* 9 skill levels ranging from 1 (slow) to 9 (fast)
+* 9 speed-based skill levels ranging from 1 (slow) to 9 (fast)
 * Pause key for looking at that notification in your phone

 * * *